thingsapart/EBB-pwm-peristaltic-stepper/README.md

 * [Peristaltic Pump _ Nema 17 _ 608 Bearings](https://www.printables.com/model/910253-peristaltic-pump-_-nema-17-_-608-bearings/files) by ZRNNN, or
 * [Nema 17 Peristaltic Pump-608 Bearings-cooling water-engine oil-water](https://www.printables.com/model/974385-nema-17-peristaltic-pump-608-bearings-cooling-wate/files) by Michel.

+# Why?

+Klipper supports `[manual_stepper]` but Reprap Firmware does not.
+It is pretty easy to do PWM on RRF though, so this firmware along with an EBB36 allows one to control an external stepper motor.
+In this case used to drive a peristaltic pump via a Nema17 stepper, used as a pump for a minimum quantity lubrication system for a small CNC machine.

+# EBB36 Focuser Housing

 ![EBB36 Focuser Case](Guide/Images/EBB36FinishedRCA.png)

 -------------------